 This standard is now managed by IFS Management GmbH, a company owned by FCD and HDE, and applies to all the postfarm gate stages of food processing.
-IFS Food Standard has been benchmarked against the GFSI Guidance Document and is recognised by GFSI (Global Food Safety Initiative).
 The first version of the IFS Food Standard was developed by the HDE and launched in 2003.